thelichedev/blog/posts/defect_evaluation.md

 I feel there is also a scale of maturity for quality management:
 - **level 0 management: ignorance** the team only react to defects according to their impact.
-- **level 1 management: awareness** the team at least tries to monitor defects, but will still react to sudden increases in the number of defects.
+- **level 1 management: awareness** the team at least tries to monitor defects, but will still react only to sudden increases in the number of defects.
-- **level 2 management: improvement** the team monitors defects, and actively tries improve tools and culture in order to reach a "zero-defect in delivery" state, but is not there yet.
+- **level 2 management: improvement** the team monitors defects, and actively tries to improve tools and culture in order to reach a "zero-defect in delivery" state, but is not there yet.
 - **level 3 management: maturity** the team has made quality a core value of the development practice.
-The team as reached a state of (mostly) "zero-defect in delivery", and are capitalizing on the trust they gained from all actors in their context.
+The team as reached a state of (mostly) "zero-defect in delivery", and is capitalizing on the trust they gained from all actors in their context.

 Level 3 is not a lofty ideal, I've worked on teams and projects that had reached this level of quality.